Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Preliminaries

 \begin{definition}[Optimistic Responsiveness~\cite{yin2019hotstuff}] After GST, any correct leader, once designated, needs to wait just for the first $n-f$ responses to guarantee that it can create a proposal that will make progress.
 This includes the case where a leader is replaced. \end{definition}

 We note that in~\cite{yin2019hotstuff}, the term ``make progress'' means that all honest nodes will vote for the correct (honest) leader's proposal, not that all honest nodes observe a certificate for the included block; i.e. optimistic responsiveness does not imply reorg resilience.
-We also clarify that for LSO protocols, these (at most) $n-f$ responses should be messages from the previous view.
+We also clarify that for LSO/LCO protocols, these (at most) $n-f$ responses should be messages from the previous view.

-\begin{definition}[Optimistic Responsiveness (Consecutive Honest)~\cite{abraham2022optimal}] We say that a CRL protocol has optimistically responsive (consecutive honest) leader change if, after GST, for any two consecutive honest leaders $L_i$ and $L_{i+1}$, $L_{i+1}$ sends its input within $O(\delta)$ time after receiving $L_{i}$’s input. \end{definition}
+\begin{definition}[Optimistic Responsiveness (Consecutive Honest)~\cite{abraham2022optimal}] We say that a protocol is optimistically responsive (consecutive honest) if after GST, for any two consecutive honest leaders $L_v$ and $L_{v+1}$, $L_{v+1}$ sends its proposal within $O(\delta)$ time of receiving $L_v$'s proposal. \end{definition}

-Importantly, this second variant of optimistic responsiveness allows the protocol to wait for $\Omega(\Delta)$ time before proposing in the new view when the leader of the previous view is Byzantine.
+Importantly, this variant of optimistic responsiveness allows the protocol to wait for $\Omega(\Delta)$ time before proposing in the new view when the leader of the previous view is Byzantine.